 Originally composed from ‘Hack’ and ‘Marathon’ this problem-solving workshops started for intensive collaborative work between software developers – more general, as in our case, it is often seen as limited time innovation focused collaborative effort.

-Participants are informed mid September about their topic and team and are supported in the following 6 weeks to prepare the 72 hour final.
-At CERN the Hackathon will contain only few scheduled events: a short introduction phase, mid therm and final reports.
+All you need is a laptop with internet connection.
+Participants are informed mid September about their challenge and team and are supported in the following weeks to prepare the 48 hour final.
+The Hackathon will contain only few scheduled events: a short introduction phase, mid therm and final reports.

-To apply candidates are requested to fill a online questionnnaire and provide a one page CV before the 1st June 2015.
-A Selection Team and THE Port Advisory Board propose candidates for a short video interview between the 18th August and 25th August on which the assembly of the interdisciplinary teams is based on.
+To apply candidates are requested to fill a online questionnaire and provide a one page CV before the 5th September 2020.
+A selection team and THE Port Advisory Board propose candidates for a short video interview on which the assembly of the interdisciplinary teams will be based.

 No, other than the word hackathon implies, THE Port hackathons are not necessarily purely software related projects and could therefore be of all kinds of nature.
 Thus we create multidisciplinary teams to add as much variety on skills to the teams as possible.